simcada/MasterModule_SingleCell/README.md

 And make a new snapshot of the environment with: `renv::snapshot()` And restart your R session

-Note: if installation with R doesn't work, try installing via conda => example: in your terminal window: `conda install -c conda-forge r-seuratdisk`
+Note: if installation with R doesn't work, try installing via conda => example: in your terminal window:
+  `conda install -c conda-forge r-seuratdisk` or `pip install umap-learn`

 ---